ilhaam24/SuperStore-Enterprise-Operations-Margin-Intelligence-Hub/README.md

 ---

 ## 📈 Core Business Questions Answered
-At what exact discount threshold does promotional volume fail to compensate for price cuts?
+**1. At what exact discount threshold does promotional volume fail to compensate for price cuts?**
 = The Discount Threshold 20% is the critical breaking point.

 Discounts in the Low Discount (1–20%) tier maintain healthy, positive margins while driving sales volume.
 Once discounts cross into the Medium (21–50%) and High (>50%) tiers, unit margins collapse so severely that even massive increases in order volume cannot cover the financial loss.
 Category Impact: Furniture and Technology suffer the worst—high-discount sales in these categories yield negative net profits (e.g., selling tables or copiers at 50% off creates losses exceeding $100+ per unit).

-**2. Logistical Risks:** Which global regions face systemic bottlenecks where delivery windows violate our standard 6-day SLA?
+**2. Which global regions face systemic bottlenecks where delivery windows violate our standard 6-day SLA?**
 = Southeast Asia, Central Africa, and select LATAM (Latin America) territories.
-The Insight:

 While markets like North America and Western Europe maintain efficient average delivery times of 4.1 to 4.5 days, regions like Southeast Asia and Central Africa average 6.2 to 6.8 days to ship.

 These specific regions account for over 35% of all late shipment alert rows in the entire dataset, signaling systemic regional carrier delays or customs bottlenecks rather than isolated fulfillment mistakes.

-3. **Revenue Drivers:** Which 20% of our product portfolio requires strict inventory protection to secure 80% of global cash flow?
+**3. Which 20% of our product portfolio requires strict inventory protection to secure 80% of global cash flow?**